TallSmile/Data-lake-with-Spark/README.md

-# Data Modeling with Postgres
+# Data lake with Spark

 ## Purpose

 The purpose of this project is to analyze data simulated by [eventsim](https://github.com/Interana/eventsim).
 The simulated data consists of songs and user activity from music streaming app.
-The main goal of the project is to  construct a postgres database with tables designed to optimize queries on song play analysis.
+The main goal of the project is to  construct a data lake with tables designed to optimize queries on song play analysis.
 Using the song and log datasets, an ETL pipeline is used to create star schema for this analysis.

 ## Getting Started